Sakujes/NitroSniperGo/README.md

     "max": 2,   // Max Nitro before cooldown "cooldown": 24,  // in Hour
-    "main_sniper": true // Enable or not Nitro sniper on main account (It will only claim code from alts) "delay": true // Print or not redeem delay (useful to compare heroku/vps and your pc but hard to be compare with other snipers for various reasons)
+    "main_sniper": true // Enable or not Nitro sniper on main account (It will only claim code from alts) "delay": true // Print or not redeem delay (useful to compare heroku/vps and your pc but hard to compare with other snipers for various reasons)
 },
   "giveaway": {
     "enable": true, // Enable or not giveaway joiner